Rep. John Lewis' Fight For Civil Rights Began With A Letter To Martin Luther King Jr.

 His parents couldn't afford a subscription to the local newspaper, Lewis said, "But my grandfather had one and when he was finished reading his newspaper each day, he would pass it on to us to read."

-Somewhere in those papers, magazines and school books, 15-year-old Lewis came across the name Rosa Parks, the activist famous for sparking the bus boycott in Montgomery, Ala.
+Somewhere in those papers, magazines and schoolbooks, 15-year-old Lewis came across the name Rosa Parks, the activist famous for sparking the bus boycott in Montgomery, Ala.

 "The action of Rosa Parks and the words of Dr. King inspired me," the congressman recalled.
 "And I kept saying to myself, 'If something can happen like this in Montgomery, why can't we change Troy?' "

-So, when he graduated high school two years later, Lewis wrote a letter to Martin Luther King Jr., who at the time was a young minister from Atlanta sowing the seeds of the civil rights movement.
+So, when he graduated from high school two years later, Lewis wrote a letter to Martin Luther King Jr., who at the time was a young minister from Atlanta sowing the seeds of the civil rights movement.

 Not only did King write back to Lewis, he also included in the letter a round-trip bus ticket to Montgomery and an invitation to meet him, which Lewis eventually did — in March 1958.